Metabloggism/metabloggism.github.io/_posts/2022-12-20-meta-learning-implementation.md

 In the next post, my intention is to see make a performance analysis of this and compare it to other approaches.

+## Thank you again, reader

-Again, thank you for your attention and we'll meet in the next post!
+This is my second blog post and the first in which I presented code.
+I had an enjoyable experience with it and I will repeat this format for sure!
+Actually, in the next post I pretend to expose one more episode about this Meta-Learning topic, in which I may perform some analysis of the apporach results, comparisons, etc. Again, thank you for your attention and we'll meet in the next post!